RobeDM/LIBIRWLS/python-package/README.md

 ### Windows

-Currently this python extension is still not available for Windows operating systems.
+If you Currently this python extension is still not available for Windows operating systems.

 ### Installation Linux, Unix

-If you default C compiler is gcc amd you have ATLAS installed in the library path you can install this module easily:
+If you have manually installed ATLAS (instead of using the apt-get command), you must tell the installation directory by defining the environment variable ATLASDIR:

+    export ATLASDIR=/path/to/atlas/

+After that, you can easily install this python module:

     sudo python setup.py install

-If ATLAS linbraries and headers are not visible from the library and include paths you must edit the file setup.py to include the directories of the header files and libraries:

- - Include the lib folder under you ATLAS build directory in the list library directories:

-        library_dirs = ['/path/to/atlas/lib/',"../build/"],

- - Include the include folder under you ATLAS build directory in the :

-        include_dirs=['/path/to/atlas/include/','.','../include/',np.get_include()],
+Remember: If you need sudo permission you have to use the parameter -E to keep the environment variable:

+    sudo -E python setupOSX.py install

 ### OS X

-The python preinstalled in OS X has been compiled using clang instead of gcc.
-Currently there is certain incompatibility between ATLAS and clang that we are trying to solve.

-You can make use of the python extension installing a python using the gcc compiler that you used to build this software.

-Download the source release from the [official webpage](https://www.python.org/downloads/release/python-2712/) (for example the Gzipped source tarball version) and install it telling where is your gcc compiler (read carefully its README file).

-After that you can install the libraries that you need making use of the [pip command](https://pip.pypa.io/en/stable/installing/).

-After that, follow the procedure for linux taking care of using this python instalation instead of the preinstalled one.
+You must define some enviroment variables:

+CC to tell the compiler (use the same compiler that you use to compile the command line app).
+For example, in the case of gcc 6 installed with homebrew:

+    export CC=/usr/local/Cellar/gcc/6.2.0/bin/gcc-6

+Only if veclib is not in the default directory you must define the environment variable VECLIBDIR telling where veclib is:

+    export VECLIBDIR=/path/to/veclib

+Your compiler has the openmp functions in the libgomp library, you must define an enviroment variable called LIBGOMP_PATH telling where is the file libgomp.a in the lib directory of your compiler.
+In the case of gcc 6 installed with homebrew:

+    export LIBGOMP_PATH=/usr/local/Cellar/gcc/6.2.0/lib/gcc/6/libgomp.a

+To avoid that Cython could use any posible flag only available for clang it is better to set the CFLAGS environment variable to the following value:

+    export CFLAGS=-Qunused-arguments

+With these environment variables well defined you can install

+    python setupOSX.py install

+Remember: If you need sudo permission you have to use the parameter -E to keep the environment variables:

+    sudo -E python setupOSX.py install

 ## RUNNING: